-Provides professional and peer assistance to State Bar members in need of assistance for substance abuse, addictions, and depression.
-Direct costs paid are for counseling fees.
+Provides professional and peer assistance to State Bar members in need of assistance for substance abuse, addictions, depression, anxiety and stress, as well as programs for health and wellness.
+Direct costs paid are for counseling fees through an Employee Assistance Program for the legal community.